cmuparlay/parlayhash/README.md

 For some of these you need to have the relevant library installed (e.g., boost, folly, abseil, tbb).
 All of the hash maps except the sharded versions are designed to grow.
-All of them except `growt` support arbitrary copyable key and value types when supplied hash and equality functions for the keys.
+All of them support arbitrary copyable key and value types when supplied hash and equality functions for the keys.

 Adding another hash table simply requires adding a stub file `other/<myhash>/unordered_map.h` (e.g., see [other/boost/hash/unordered_map.h](other/boost/hash/unordered_map.h))